Ground Your Professional Learning in the Science of Reading

 Research-Aligned Reading Professional Learning from CORE

-The Online Elementary Reading Academy is supported by decades of research around best practices for teaching reading.
-The next national sessions of the Online Elementary Reading Academy start Aug.
-20, Sept.
+The Online Elementary Reading Academy is supported by decades of research around the science of reading.
+The next national sessions of the Online Elementary Reading Academy start Sept.
 17 and Oct.
 22. Click the button below to register or get more information about creating a custom cohort for 15 or more members of your team.

 What does the Online Elementary Reading Academy cover?
-The Online Elementary Reading Academy consists of seven flexible modules designed to be completed over seven to 12 weeks.
-Complete each module on your own time and at your own pace.
+The Online Elementary Reading Academy consists of seven flexible modules designed to be completed over seven to 10 weeks on your own time and at your own pace.

-Each module is collaborative, and teachers get the chance to share ideas with other course participants as well as with expert course facilitators.
-Modules cover specific skills and evidence-based instructional strategies educators can apply to help all students set strong foundations for reading success.
+Each module is collaborative.
+Teachers have the opportunity to share ideas with other course participants as well as with expert course facilitators.
+Modules cover specific skills and evidence-based instructional practices grounded in the science of reading that educators can apply.
+This course will equip participants with the knowledge to strengthen core and intervention curricula and ensure equity by helping all students become strong readers.
 Specific topics discussed include:

 Course Orientation and Introduction to Dyslexia